How to prepend a tag to the beginning of a header

 Using MDaemon's content filter, it's possible to prepend a tag or line of text to a header.

-One example of why this would be useful it to tag messages from external servers that contain attachment.
+One example of why this would be useful it to tag messages from external servers that contain a attachment for security purposes.
 A tag can be added to inform the end-user the message contain an attachment(s) and is not from an local user.
 This example will be detailed below.
 However, the rule can be modified to meet different conditions and/or include multiple actions.